syntaxsurge/pack-trace/docs/youtube-demo-script.md

 - VO: “`trace/sensors/tempC` carries temperature telemetry.
 For the demo it’s simulated to illustrate the operations view.”
 - Lower‑third: “trace/alerts/coldchain = breach summaries (simulated)”
 - VO: “`trace/alerts/coldchain` summarizes sustained temperature breaches—also simulated here to demonstrate alerting and history.”
-- VO (production note): “In production you don’t put a sensor on every pack—you instrument the environment and logistics units (room, truck, shipper, pallet) and map that telemetry to the relevant batches.”

-### Production cold‑chain VO detail (insert here, ~20–30s)
 - VO: “In production we keep costs low by measuring at the lane, room, truck, or shipper/pallet level—not item level.
 A common setup is ESP32 with a DS18B20 probe publishing JSON to MQTT, or BLE tags with a small gateway.”
-- VO: “Sensors publish raw readings, for example `devices/<deviceId>/tempC` with `{ value, ts, deviceId }`.
-In the app we record an attach/detach mapping between `deviceId` and `batchId` when loading a shipper or pallet.”
-- VO: “A tiny bridge (Node‑RED or server route) looks up that mapping and republishes to our canonical `trace/sensors/tempC` with `{ value, ts, deviceId, batchId }`.
-The cold‑chain flow then emits `trace/alerts/coldchain` and calls the AI summariser—no UI changes required.”

-## AI Summariser (cold‑chain) (6:00–6:50)
-- Shot: Event Flow (Node‑RED) → open the cold‑chain flow; highlight HTTP node to `/api/ai/summarize-coldchain`.
-- Lower‑third: “AI summariser via /api/ai/summarize-coldchain”
-- VO: “When temperature stays above threshold, we call an AI summariser.
-With `OPENAI_API_KEY` set it generates a concise operator summary; otherwise we fall back to a deterministic summary so the flow still works.”
-- Shot: Show a generated alert with `summary`.

 ## Dashboards (6:50–7:30)
 - Shot: supOS → Dashboards → table bound to `trace/events` ordered by `ts` desc; optional alert list for cold‑chain